JetBrains/resharper-devguide/topics/Features/Analysis.md

 [//]: # (title: Analysis)

 ReSharper analyses your code on-the-fly, as you type.
-It has several different modes of analysis, but the output is always the same - a list of "highlights".
+It has several modes of analysis, but the output is always the same - a list of "highlights".
 ReSharper supports several types of highlights - some of them change the colour of existing text, while others draw new content onto the editor, such as wavy underlines.

 ReSharper supports: